hashicorp/consul/website/source/docs/acl/acl-auth-methods.html.md

 page_title: "ACL Auth Methods"
 sidebar_current: "docs-acl-auth-methods"
 description: |-
-  An auth method is a component in Consul that performs authentication against a trusted external party to authorize the creation of an appropriately scoped ACL token usable within the local datacenter.
+  An auth method is a component in Consul that performs authentication against a trusted external party to authorize the creation of an ACL tokens usable within the local datacenter.
 ---

 -> **1.5.0+:**  This guide only applies in Consul versions 1.5.0 and newer.